MicrosoftDocs/visualstudio-docs/docs/javascript/write-and-edit-code.md

 IntelliSense can also show you information about types when you hover over programming elements.

 To provide IntelliSense information, the language service can use TypeScript *d.ts* files and JSDoc comments.
 For most common JavaScript libraries, *d.ts* files are automatically acquired.
-For more details about how IntelliSense information is acquired, see [JavaScript IntelliSense](../ide/javascript-intellisense.md?toc=/visualstudio/javascript/toc.json)
+For more details about how IntelliSense information is acquired, see [JavaScript IntelliSense](../ide/javascript-intellisense.md?toc=/visualstudio/javascript/toc.json).
+If you are interested in AngularJS programming in Visual Studio, you can use the [AngularJS language service extension](https://devblogs.microsoft.com/visualstudio/angular-language-service-for-visual-studio) for Visual Studio to get IntelliSense.

 ## Check syntax